-Devoted JFK researchers have put together several likely scenarios.
-For years, the most respected of the researchers felt that Lyndon Johnson wanted to be president, and he used the Oak Island money pit to buy the Trilateral Commisson’s backing.
-They called in some Mafia contacts, got them working with the CIA and the Partridge Family (the ninja assassins of Los Angeles), and they arranged to use the space aliens at Area 51 to make the hit.
+The most respected JFK researchers believe this to be the mostly likely scenario for the assassination: Lyndon Johnson wanted to be president, and he used the Oak Island money pit to buy the Trilateral Commisson’s backing.
+They called in some Mafia contacts, got them working with the CIA and the Partridge Family (the ninja assassins of Los Angeles), and they set things up, using the space aliens at Area 51 actually to make the hit.
 Lately this has been challenged by new photographic evidence (see photo below), in which we see another suspicious subject in the area at the time of the shooting.

 So having established the sanity of the conspiracy people and how reasonable their tinfoil-helmet “discoveries” are, let’s look at some facts.